F1 race in Saudi Arabia to go ahead despite nearby attack | Headlines

 The Houthis have twice targeted the North Jiddah plant with cruise missiles.
 One attack came in November 2020.
 The second attack was Sunday as part of a wider barrage by the Houthis.

-An Associated Press photojournalist covering Friday's first practice saw smoke rising in the distance to the east, just after 5:40 p.m. local time.
+An Associated Press photojournalist covering Friday's first practice saw smoke rising in the distance to the east, just after 5:40 p.m. local time and about 20 minutes from the end of first practice.
 As the flames rose, the tops of the tanks of the bulk plant were clearly visible.

 Also, a Saudi-led coalition fighting Iran-backed Houthi rebels in Yemen unleashed a barrage of airstrikes on Yemen's capital and a strategic Red Sea city, officials said Saturday.
-The overnight airstrikes on Sanaa and Hodeida — both held by the Houthis — followed an attack by rebels on an oil depot in the Saudi city of Jiddah.
+The overnight airstrikes on Sanaa and Hodeida — both held by the Houthis — followed the attack by rebels on the oil depot in Jiddah.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)